-The Fair Isaac Company calculates your FICO score on the summary of your total credit history.
-Most people usually have a score of 600, but scores range from 300 to 850.
-With the change in the economy, however, some borrowers have seen their score drop by hundreds of points after underemployment, delinquent credit card accounts, or credit card accounts terminated because the card didn't carry a high balance.
-Some of the pieces in reviewing your FICO score include:
+A FICO score is a collection of your years of credit history based on an instrument developed by Fair Isaac and Company.
+Most people traditionally have a score of 600, but scores range from 300 to 850.
+In recent years, however, some people have seen their score lowered as a result of loss of employment, delinquent credit card accounts, or credit card accounts that were closed because they don't carry a balance.
+Some of the factors in determining your FICO score include:

 - Credit to Debt Ratio — How much do you owe versus your available credit?

 - Credit Inquiries — Do you have too many open accounts?

 Lenders want to ensure that giving you a loan is a safe move.
 Your credit score gives lenders a view of what type of borrower you are based solely on your credit history.
 Because of the shift in the economy, most home buyers should have scores in the range of 740 or higher to get an acceptable interest rate.
 You can get approved for a loan with a lower score, but the interest accumulated over the life of the loan could be more than double that of an individual having a near perfect credit score.